Derducken/CoDude/recipes.md

 # Basic Recipes

+**Explain to a 6-month old**: Explain the following text as if I am 6 months old.
+Make sure to structure your text for maximum readability using Obsidian-friendly markdown, like bolding important terms or key points (by enclosing them in double asterisks), using paragraphs, highlights (by enclosing the text-to-be-highlighted with double-equal signs, like "=="), and up to five levels of headings (by beginning the heading text with "#" followed by a space for H1 headings, "##" followed by a space for H2 headings, and so on).
+The text is:

 **Explain to a 6-year old**: Explain the following text as if I am 5 years old.
 Make sure to structure your text for maximum readability using Obsidian-friendly markdown, like bolding important terms or key points (by enclosing them in double asterisks), using paragraphs, highlights (by enclosing the text-to-be-highlighted with double-equal signs, like "=="), and up to five levels of headings (by beginning the heading text with "#" followed by a space for H1 headings, "##" followed by a space for H2 headings, and so on).
 The text is:

-**Explain to a 12-year old**: Explain the following text as if I am 10 years old.
+**Explain to a 12-year old**: Explain the following text as if I am 12 years old.
 Make sure to structure your reply for maximum readability using Obsidian-friendly markdown, like bolding important terms or key points (by enclosing them in double asterisks), using paragraphs, highlights (by enclosing the text-to-be-highlighted with double-equal signs, like "=="), and up to five levels of headings (by beginning the heading text with "#" followed by a space for H1 headings, "##" followed by a space for H2 headings, and so on).
 The text is:

 **Explain to a 95-year old**: Explain the following text as if I am 95 years old and you're my sarcastic nurse.
 Make sure to structure your reply for maximum readability using Obsidian-friendly markdown, like bolding important terms or key points (by enclosing them in double asterisks), using paragraphs, highlights (by enclosing the text-to-be-highlighted with double-equal signs, like "=="), and up to five levels of headings (by beginning the heading text with "#" followed by a space for H1 headings, "##" followed by a space for H2 headings, and so on).
 The text is: